lizbisschop/cub3d/README.md

 # cub3d

-A graphic project where you can walk around in a world of walls
+A graphics project where you can walk around in a world of walls

 # Usage